WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Does Wasabi support sending RBF?

 All _send_ transactions signal RBF by default.
-A pending transaction may be bumped (RBF) by using the [_Speed Up Transaction_ feature](/FAQ/FAQ-UseWasabi.md#how-can-i-speed-up-a-pending-transaction)
+A pending transaction may be bumped (with RBF) by using the [_Speed Up Transaction_ feature](/FAQ/FAQ-UseWasabi.md#how-can-i-speed-up-a-pending-transaction).

 ### Why does Wasabi choose a new random node every time I send a transaction?